Building Fairer Workplaces

 We’re back.
 And we’re going bigger.

-People Like Us and the Financial Times return to the Nikkei FT Teahouse for an invitation-only evening of keynote conversations, creative showcases and real networking, championing the voices reshaping the global creative industries.
+People Like Us and the Financial Times return to the Nikkei FT Teahouse for an evening of keynote conversations, creative showcases and real networking, championing the voices reshaping the global creative industries.

 The stories being told still don’t reflect the full range of human experience.
 The brands and creatives closing that gap are the ones pulling ahead.
 That’s what this evening is about.